abdel792/mp3DirectCut/readme.md

 ## Compatibility ##

-* This add-on is compatible with the versions of NVDA ranging from 2016.4 until 2020.3 or higher.
+* This add-on is compatible with the versions of NVDA ranging from 2016.4 and beyond.

 ## Change for version 20.12 ##